MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/accessibility/test-tab-key-source-order-viewer.md

 1. In the **Source Order Viewer** section, select the **Show source order** checkbox.
 In the rendered webpage, numbers appear, indicating the `Tab` order as controlled by the order of lines of code in the source file.

 1. In the DOM tree in the **Elements** tool, select a major layout element, such as the `header` element.
-Numeric overlays now appear on sections of the rendered page, showing you the source order without having to navigate around using a keyboard:
+Numeric overlays now appear on sections of the rendered page, showing you the source order without you having to manually check the order in the HTML file:

     :::image type="complex" source="../media/a11y-testing-source-order-viewer.msft.png" alt-text="Activating the Source Order Viewer shows the order of the elements in the source as overlays on the page" lightbox="../media/a11y-testing-source-order-viewer.msft.png":::
         Activating the **Source Order Viewer** shows the order of the elements in the source as overlays on the page